FEED: SECURE // AES-256

 Commercial Location Data

-In 2018, the Supreme Court ruled in Carpenter v.
-United States that the government needs a warrant to access cellphone location data from phone companies.
-Federal agencies found a workaround: they buy location data from commercial brokers instead.
+The Supreme Court ruled in Carpenter v.
+United States that the government needs a warrant for cellphone location data.
+Federal agencies found a workaround: they buy it from commercial brokers instead.
+ICE purchased a subscription to Penlink's Webloc database, which lets agents geofence an area and track every phone inside it.
+No warrant required.
+If your phone has apps with location access, your movements are for sale.

 Facial Recognition